An unknottedness result for noncompact self shrinkers: Proof of Theorem

 A Heegaard splitting is a surface in a 3 dimensional (for now, take it to be comapct) manifold $N$ which splits $N$ into two handlebodies: regions homeomorphic to topologically closed regular neighborhoods of properly embedded, one-dimensional CW-complexes in $N$.
 We define standard embeddedness for compact closed surfaces as surfaces isotopic to any of the following.
 The standardly embedded torus we take to be the embedding $T^2\hookrightarrow \R^3 \sim S^3 \setminus \{\infty\} \hookrightarrow S^3$ given by rotating the unit circle $S(2,1)$ in the $xy$ plane about the $z$ axis.
 The standardly embedded genus $g$ surface can be constructed by taking $g$ standardly embedded tori, arranging so that their centers fall along a line and so that their convex hulls are pairwise disjoint, and taking a connect sum of adjaicent tori using straight cylinder segments at two closest points. $ $

-In our noncompact case, we will say that a one ended surface is standardly embedded if there is a diffeomorphism of $\R^3$ which takes it to the connect sum with a standardly embedded genus $g$ surface attached to a plane, in agreement with Frohman and Meeks \cite{fm} (in particular see figure 1 and the surrounding discussion in \cite{fm}) - one can alternately think of define these in terms of isotopies allowing for ``infinite speed'' (for a simple example why this is necessary consider defining an isotopy from a conical to a cylindrical end; on the other hand it seems plausible by replacing plane with cone that ``regular'' isotopies could be used). $ $
+In our noncompact case, we will say that a one ended surface is standardly embedded if there is an isotopy which takes it to the connect sum with a standardly embedded genus $g$ surface attached to a plane, in agreement with Frohman and Meeks \cite{fm}; in particular see figure 1 and the surrounding discussion in \cite{fm}.
+Indeed such an isotopy would have to have ``infinite speed;'' for a simple example why this is necessary consider defining an isotopy from a conical to a planar end.
+However, below it will be clear no isotopies which unknot by sending problematic regions of $M$ to spatial infinity will be used. $ $

-In order to use this fact one needs conditions that guarantee it; Lawson in \cite{L} gives the following criteria for a surface being a Heegaard splitting in $S^3$; (2) is particularly useful for verfication using ideas from geometric analysis. \begin{lem} Let $M$ be a closed hypersurface in $S^3$ and denote by $R_{in}$ and $R_{out}$ the inner and outer regions bounded by $M$.
+Focusing momentarily on just the closed case, to use Waldhausen's theorem one needs conditions for when a surface is a Heegaard spliting.
+Lawson in \cite{L} gives the following criteria, where (2) is particularly useful for verfication using ideas from geometric analysis. \begin{lem} Let $M$ be a closed hypersurface in $S^3$ and denote by $R_{in}$ and $R_{out}$ the inner and outer regions bounded by $M$.
 Then $M$ is a Heegaard splitting exactly when either (and hence both) of the two statements in the following is true: \begin{enumerate} \item The inclusion maps $\iota: M\to R_{out}$, $\iota: M\to R_{in}$ both induce surjections of fundamental groups $\iota_* : \pi_1(M) \to \pi_1(R_{out}), \pi_1(R_{in})$. \item $\widehat{R_{out}}$ and $\widehat{R_{in}}$, where $\widehat{R}$ denotes the universal cover, have path connected boundary. \end{enumerate} \end{lem}

-To be more specific, the outer region is the region the (outward) normal points into and the inner region is the one it points away from.
+The labeling of one region as the outer one and the other as inner of course is arbitrary.
 Throughout we will refer to $R_{out, in}$, et cetera when we want to discuss the pairs $R_{out}, R_{in}$ simultaneously in the fashion that the argument would apply either using $R_{out}$ or $R_{in}$, which is often (but not always) the case.
 We will also often refer to the first criterion as ``$\pi_1$ surjectivity'' with respect to a given domain. $ $